GEMS Al Khaleej International School is a K-12 co-educational private school located in Al Garhoud, Dubai.

 What the inspectors say

-After being rated Acceptable by the KHDA's DSIB inspection teams for nine years, Al Khaleej National School was finally upgraded to Good in the 2017-18 inspection round, a rating it has retained for 2018-19 and 2019-20.
+After being rated Acceptable by the KHDA's DSIB inspection teams for nine years, Al Khaleej International School was finally upgraded to Good in the 2017-18 inspection round, a rating it has retained for 2018-19 and 2019-20.
 It thus remains in the ranks of almost all other schools owned by GEMS Education - that is rated either Good or Outstanding.

-With the impact of the Covid 19 pandemic, AKNS was one of a limited number of schools to receive an inspection in the 2019-20 academic year.
+With the impact of the Covid 19 pandemic, AKIS was one of a limited number of schools to receive an inspection in the 2019-20 academic year.
 Along with all other UAE schools - both private and public - it also participated in the Distance Learning Evaluation process which took place in May/June 2020, and achieved the highest rating of Developed.
 The report of the evaluation can be found here.

 GEMS Education, one of the UAE's biggest education providers, in general, does very well with the KHDA inspection process.
 Raising the progress and attainment of students at Al Khaleej is a priority for the school as well as GEMS, with GEMS investing additional financial resources into the school to raise teacher salaries and provide additional programs and opportunities for students.